emissary-ingress/emissary/docs/user-guide/getting-started.md

 curl $AMBASSADORURL/qotm/quote/10
 ```

 But it's probably not a good idea to allow any random person to update our quotations.
-Ambassador supports an external authentication service for exactly this reason: let's set it up, using a very very demo authentication service:
+Ambassador supports an external authentication service for exactly this reason: let's set it up, using a very very simple demo authentication service:

 ```shell
 kubectl apply -f https://www.getambassador.io/yaml/demo/demo-auth.yaml